NDAA09009U Numerical Optimization (NO)

 - Type of assessment

-- Continuous assessmentThe exam is based on 5-7 written assignments and at least one oral presentation in class.
+- Continuous assessmentThe assessment is based on 5-7 written assignments (must be individually approved).

 - All aids allowed